tranaa/OpenTable/questions.md

 1.
-about 4 hours, not including the time to refresh on material.
-If I had more time I would've liked to build a pagination component from scratch.
+about 5.5 hours, not including the time to refresh on material.
+If I had more time I would've liked to spent more time on making my components reusable.
 In terms of testing I haven't had much experience with mocking api requests or testing components, but if I had more time I would've liked to learned/implemented jest.

 2.
 Nothing comes to mind, I've just implemented code in a similar fashion/standard to what I was taught in my previous role by my mentor.